 It’s ALL Men

 If you add in all the little aggressions: gropes, lewd suggestions, pinched asses, unwanted kisses, and whatever the fuck else men do to women in their effort to fulfill their evolutionary purpose because men can’t be expected to override their dumb monkey-assed brain with their rational thinking brain, then it is gonna take ALL men to produce those numbers.
 It’s all men!
 Me, the guy next door, your father, every fucking guy.
 Show me a man who hasn’t gone one step further to look down a woman’s blouse, reach a little further to cop a feel, lean just a bit further to look up a skirt at some point in his life.
 Every man will commit sexual aggression, the only difference is that some of us will do it in a larger number of circumstances than others.
 That’s the dividing line.
 Congratulations, you’re one of us dumb fuckers who has a very narrow range of circumstances that you’d grab a pussy in.
 Pick up your medal at the door.

 Degrees of Empathy

-I like the Simon Baron-Cohen approach to aggressions of all types: the varying presence of empathy.
+I like the Simon Baron-Cohen approach to aggression of all types: the varying presence of empathy.
 Baron-Cohen theorizes that there are many factors that will cause empathy to wax and wane: genetics, alcohol and drugs, emotional turmoil and stress, all kinda things.
-So, I figger, any man that finds himself in that spot with waning empathy and waxing opportunity will take his shot when he hits sweet spot of the lack of empathy and opportunity.
+So, I figger, any man that finds himself in that spot with waning empathy and waxing opportunity will take his shot when he hits his sweet spot of the lack of empathy and abundance of opportunity.